-Last year when the HDCP master key was leaked, Intel was not that bothered, stating that anyone who would like to use or crack the master key would need to be in semi-conductor business and create an expensive customised chip.
+Last year when the HDCP master key was leaked, Intel was not that bothered, stating that anyone who would like to use or crack the master key would need to be in the semiconductor business and create an expensive customized chip.

 Unfortunately for them, that doesn’t seem to be correct.
 As Ruhr University’s Secure Hardware Group together with PhD student Benno Lomb, has now been able to crack the HDCP copy protection.
 Using a custom board they have created using a handful of inexpensive FPGA chips.

-The custom board and full rig cost the team just a little over $200 to purchase and includes a Xilinx Spartan-6 FPGA, equipped with a HDMI port and a serial RS232 communication port.
-Its sits between the Blu-ray player and a flat screen TV, and is capable of decrypting traffic between the two without being detected.
+The custom board and full rig cost the team just a little over $200 to purchase and includes a Xilinx Spartan-6 FPGA, equipped with an HDMI port and a serial RS232 communication port.
+It sits between the Blu-ray player and a flat-screen TV and is capable of decrypting traffic between the two without being detected.
+This setup is particularly noteworthy because it demonstrates that the security measures thought to be robust by Intel can be bypassed with relatively inexpensive and accessible technology.

 “Our intention was rather to investigate the fundamental security of HDCP systems and to measure the actual financial outlay for a complete knockout,” – “The fact that we were able to achieve this in the context of a PhD thesis and using materials costing just €200 is not a ringing endorsement of the security of the current HDCP system.”